 4. Use SPF And Protective Clothing

 UV rays can enhance the appearance of the scars or even cause darkening of the affected area.
-During the healing period, don’t forget to use SPF and sun protective clothing.
+During the healing period, don’t forget to use SPF and clothes that help with sun protection.

 It is impossible to remove facial scars with home remedies, especially if they are old scars.
 And that is why you must focus on proper wound care to facilitate skin healing and minimize the risk of deep scarring.
 You may follow the recipes discussed in the article to care for the wound and heal scars.